emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 4.1.2)  **Go to** Create -> Settings -> AMQP -> Upgrade to AMQP wizard.
 Press the "upgrade complete bus at once" button.
 It might take a while until it finishes upgrading every flow from the bus.
 If it does not succeed, try again using the method from 4.2, starting with the point 4.2.2).

-4.1.3) **Go to** Deploy -> Releases and click "update to latest versions".
+4.1.3) **Go to** Deploy -> Releases -> Details of the "eMagiz 5 migration" release -> Advanced actions -> Update to latest versions.
 Afterwards you can press the install button and further install all the new versions of the flows displayed.

 4.1.4) **Go to** each container in the runtime dashboard and start the flow(s) in the following order: